Logo with black background, white and red text reading "ADHD coached".

 I studied at ADDCA and Animas, and I'm currently completing my HR learning and development degree at CIPD.
 With two coaching qualifications, certified and accredited by the ICF, I've now supported hundreds of mid-career professionals in the creative and tech industries.
 See my accreditations on my linkedIn page

 Today, I also consult with FTSE 500 companies on internal neuro-inclusion strategies and I work with tech firms to make their products more neuro-inclusive.
-A seperate specialisation and passion I have, is working with apprentices.
+A separate specialisation and passion I have, is working with apprentices.

 My approach to coaching is different because my diagnosis happened over a decade ago.
 What I've learned is that the environment and self-trust are at the heart of meaningful change, especially ADHD support with a non judgemental and understanding lens.
 I do find it important to share here that coaching is not the bee-all and end-all.
 This may just be a small piece to your puzzle of tiny changes and insights that help make it feel lighter and easier to move forward.

-What coaching with me looks like here
+What coaching looks like here

 Coaching is a space of discovery, not advice.
 Self-discovery is more powerful than any advice anyone could give you.
 Your journey is deeply personal and self-created, with my role being to highlight, question, and challenge what you bring to our sessions.